mrs-brubotics/documentation_brubotics/source/Information for internal collaborators.rst

                sudo reboot

-         * Automatically enable the machine in performance mode on every boot:
+         * Automatically enable the machine in performance mode on every boot (required for the onboard drone computer, and recommended for other machines):

             .. code:: shell